mariohernandez/components-variations/README.md

 ## Creating variations

 Now, without affecting the original button above, we will create two new variations in which we will change the background color of the button.
-We will use the css classes `button--secondary` and `button--tertriary` to achive the new variation.
+We will use the css classes `button--secondary` and `button--tertiary` to achive the new variation.
 These new classes are appended to the original class of `button`

 ### Secondary button
 ```html